Ming-jiayou/SimpleRAG/README.md

 # SimpleRAG

-## A simple RAG demo based on WPF and Semantic Kernel.
+## A simple RAG demo based on WPF and Semantic Kernel.✨

 SimpleRAG is a basic RAG application based on WPF and Semantic Kernel, which can be used for learning and understanding how to build RAG applications using Semantic Kernel.

-## Primary functions
+## Primary functions✨

 ### AI Chatting